w3c/wai-eval-tools-overview/index.md

 layout: default
 github:
   repository: w3c/wai-eval-tools-overview
+footer: >
+  <p>Note about description: The video on this page does not include synchronized audio description because the visuals only illustrate the audio and do not provide additional information.
+In this case, audio description would be more distracting than useful to most people, including people who cannot see the visuals.
+Description of visual information is integrated in the Text Transcripts with Description of Visuals (“descriptive transcripts”).</p>
+   <p><strong>Date:</strong> Updated 10 March 2020.</p>
+   <p><strong>Editor:</strong> <a href="https://www.w3.org/People/Shawn/">Shawn Lawton Henry</a>.</p>
+   <p>Videos developed by the Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>) with support from the <a href="https://www.w3.org/WAI/about/projects/wai-guide/">WAI-Guide</a> project funded by the European Commission (EC) under the Horizon 2020 program (Grant Agreement 822245). <a href="@@">Acknowledgments</a>.</p>
 ---

 <p>Web accessibility evaluation tools are software programs or online services that help determine if web content meets accessibility standards.</p>